 Vented outside vs. expelled into the attic.
 This is how exhaust fans from the kitchen and bathrooms should be.
 If not, a significant amount of humidity will be expelled into the attic.
 Which can lead to a significant mold problem.
 All exhaust fans must vent to the outside according to standard building regulations.

-Exterior siding damage is a very common problem we find.
+Exterior siding can consist of many different materials such as wood boards, stucco veneering, pvc sheets, vinyl panels, and faux stone panels to name some examples.
+Mold and water damage to these exterior finishes is a very common problem we find.
 Most home inspectors are good at finding the obvious like wood rot and obvious damage.
-However, we see lots of water and mold damage around windows.
-Stucco is also one of the worst exteriors that retain water and causes mold on exterior walls.
-Finding mold or water damage that is less obvious is more difficult.
+However, we see still see lots of water and mold damage around the windows.
+If the contractor who installed the siding recommends or uses an inappropriate siding material for the specific climate or environmental conditions, the siding may not withstand local weather elements.
+Stucco is one of the worst exteriors that retain water and causes mold on exterior walls.
 We recommend you look for signs of moisture, especially around windows.
-Signs or warping wood, peeling paint, discoloration, condensation or mold are all signs of a potentially bigger problem.
+Signs of warping panels, peeling paint, discoloration, and condensation, are all signs of a potentially bigger problem.
 Exterior siding issues commonly cause what we call hidden mold problems.
 Many times they are not seen with the visible eye until the damage is significant.

-Many home inspectors lack training and experience to properly identify a mold problem.
+Regardless of the measures you take, you would have to make repairs due to gradual wear and tear somewhere down the line.
+Prior to making fixes, you should consider having your house inspected by professionals so that you could make arrangements to remove the mold before making repairs.
+However, many home inspectors lack training and experience to properly identify a mold problem.
 Therefore they can easily overlook mold problems.
 Molds can cause health hazards to your family.
 We recommend a mold inspection in addition to home inspections.
-As a certified and experienced mold professional, they know where to look for mold problems in the less obvious places.
+Certified and experienced mold professionals know where to look for mold problems in the less obvious places.
 Also a mold professional can conduct air mold testing and determine if there are mold spores in the air.
-We recommend the following articles when considering a mold problem during your home inspection:
+Home inspectors need to know their stuff, that is why some will take additional training to get a home inspector certification that will show them the entirety of what they need to check for, this is important for homeowners to look out for.
+Anyway, we recommend the following articles when considering a mold problem during your home inspection: